Skip to main content

 341 Main St N, Winton

 Winton Church was built in 1902 by St. Croix Lumber Company and Swallow and Hopkins Lumber Company because there were too many taverns and no church according to the women in the community.
-The Church, commonly known as the ME Church, started out as a Methodist Church, and was used for community events.
+The Church started out as a Methodist Church and was also used for community events.
+It was commonly known as the ME Church.

 In 1956 the Winton Community Club purchased the building.
 The Club completed repairs, built a kitchen, held bake sales, social events, and Sunday school here.
 The Garden Club added new steps and annually planted flowers.
-In June of 1995 the Church was turned over to the Town of Winton and it is now used as the town hall and can be rented for events and meetings.
+In June of 1995 the building was turned over to the Town of Winton and now is used as a storage facility.
 The bell in front of the building came from the school house that was located at the southern entrance to Winton.

 49. Samuel Knox House